Discovering and exploiting active sensing motifs for estimation: Results

-We also performed a sensitivity analysis to understand how the choice for the initial covariance $P_{k=0}$ and tuning of the process noise covariance matrix $Q$ affected the relative performance of the AI-UKF compared to the UKF.
-We specifically compared the median error after the first acceleration for the UKF and AI-UKF (\autoref{fig:figure_4_e}).
-We found that the AI-UKF consistently outperformed the UKF (\autoref{fig:figure_4_e}).
-While it may be possible to choose a specific combination of $x_{k=0}$, $P_{k=0}$, and $Q$ for a regular UKF that approximately matches the AI-UKF performance, there is not a universal choice that will work on all trajectories and initializations (\autoref{fig:figure_4_e}).
+In a sensitivity analysis, we examined how initial covariance $P_{k=0}$ and process noise $Q$ affected relative performance of the AI-UKF compared to the UKF.
+The AI-UKF consistently outperformed the UKF in terms of the median error after the first acceleration (\autoref{fig:figure_4_e}).
+Although it may be possible to choose a specific combination of $\vect{x}_{k=0}$, $P_{k=0}$, and $Q$ for a regular UKF that approximately matches the AI-UKF performance, there is no universal choice that will work on all trajectories and initializations (\autoref{fig:figure_4_e}).
 Therefore, the AI-UKF provides a degree of robustness to these initialization and hyperparameter choices.

-Another important consideration is that the amount of observability, or amount of acceleration/deceleration in this case, will influence the advantage of the AI-UKF.
-To test the generality of the AI-UKF, we applied it to a range of simulated trajectories with varying accelerations and found that the AI-UKF consistently matched or exceeded the performance of the UKF (\autoref{fig:figure_4_f}).
-In general, for large enough accelerations/decelerations, both the UKF and AI-UKF performed equally well (\autoref{fig:figure_4_f}).
+The observability level---here, acceleration magnitude---drives the AI-UKF advantage.
+For large enough accelerations/decelerations, both the UKF and AI-UKF performed equally well (\autoref{fig:figure_4_f}).
 However, the UKF struggled with smaller accelerations/decelerations, while the AI-UKF was able to handle these instances without issue (\autoref{fig:figure_4_f}).
 For very small or zero accelerations the UKF and AI-UKF were equivalent because there was not enough observability for the augmented data-driven state estimate to have an effect (\autoref{fig:figure_4_f}).
-Overall, the AI-UKF appears to be most beneficial during periods of medium observability where a UKF might fail.
+Overall, the AI-UKF is most beneficial during periods of medium observability where a UKF might fail.